fredrik-markussen/Multi-Temperature-3D-Single-Vesicle-Diffusion-Simulator/readme.md

 - *The effect of temperature on the synaptic delay at the neuromuscular junction* by B. Katz & R. Miledi, highlighting that diffusion is not the rate-limiting step in synaptic transmission.

 **Basic Results and Interpretation:**
-- At 310 K, diffusion occurs rapidly, filling the binding region within nanoseconds.
+- At 310 K, diffusion occurs rapidly, filling a theoretical ligand binding region within nanoseconds (<50 ns).
+- At 274 K, diffusion is insignificantly slower, filling a theoretical ligand binding region within nanoseconds (<50 ns)
-- Lower temperatures (274 K and 50 K) show slower diffusion.
-However, even at 50 K, the diffusion process remains faster than typical synaptic delays.
+- Lower temperatures (50 K) show slower diffusion.
+However, even at 50 K, the diffusion process remains faster than typical temperature-dependent synaptic delays observed by pervious studies.
 - These findings support literature suggesting that synaptic delay is governed more by processes other than mere molecular diffusion within the synaptic cleft.

 ## Features